BS in Microbiology

 |**Can be repeated for a maximum of 6 credit hours.|

 If all degree requirements are met, microbiology majors who enroll in the MU College of Veterinary Medicine prior to receiving their baccalaureate degree will be eligible to receive the BSM degree at the end of their second year in the professional curriculum.
 The following course substitutions for required core courses will be accepted:

 - V_PBIO 5552 Veterinary Bacteriology with Laboratory and V_PBIO 5553 Veterinary Bacteriology II for MICROB 3200 Medical Microbiology and Immunology

 - V_PBIO 5511 Veterinary Immunology and V_PBIO 5512 Veterinary Immunology for V_PBIO 3551 Introduction to Immunology I

 - V_PBIO 5557 Veterinary Parasitology with Laboratory for V_PBIO 3345 Fundamentals of Parasitology

 The following courses will be accepted as major electives:

 - V_PBIO 5555 Epidemiology and Biostatistics with Laboratory

 - Satisfactory completion (grade of C- or better) of a 3 credit upper division writing intensive class in the microbiology major.
 Acceptable classes are:

-HLTH_SCI 3900W Introduction to the Research Process and Evidence Base
+HLTH_SCI 4200W Introduction to The Research Process and Evidence Base - Writing Intensive

 - Additional electives to meet the 120 credit hour minimum for graduation.
 These electives can be taken using the satisfactory/unsatisfactory grading system if in compliance with university academic policies.